metagenlab/diag_pipelines/README.md

 Update the config file for your needs.

-# GENERATIGN FILES OF INTEREST
+# GENERATING FILES OF INTEREST

 The pipeline works by asking the generation of the files of interest for a particular analysis.
 This assumes knowing what their locations is going to be.